chiliphrosting/popOS-desktop-freezes-mouse-cursor-still-moves/HW.md

 # CONCLUSION

+- No `*ERRORS*` have occurred since unplugging the additional monitor at the time of this writing (25Aug23): PM.
 - No `*ERRORS*` have occurred since unplugging the additional monitor at the time of this writing (24Aug23): PM.
 - No `*ERRORS*` have occurred since unplugging the additional monitor at the time of this writing (23Aug23): PM.
 - No `*ERRORS*` have occurred since unplugging the additional monitor at the time of this writing (23Aug23): AM.
 - No `*ERRORS*` have occurred since unplugging the additional monitor at the time of this writing (22Aug23).

+After reviewing `syslog` over the course of the week, I can confirm the reason is from the additional HDMI display.
+This issue did not exist prior to the `update/upgrade` from ~3 weeks ago.
+Early on, after that update, the pc desktop did lock up but only a couple of times.
+When attached to the external HDMI display, the problem persisted as time passed, progressively worsened.

 <!--
 drafted: